othercriteria/vibectl/examples/k8s-sandbox/kafka-throughput/README.md

 -   `make logs`: Follow logs for all services.
 -   `make logs-<service>`: Follow logs for a specific service (e.g., `make logs-producer`, `make logs-k8s-sandbox`).
 -   `make shell-<service>`: Open a shell (`bash` or `sh`) inside a running service container (e.g., `make shell-consumer`).
--   `make check-latency`: Display the current content of the latency file (`./status-volume/latency.txt`).
 -   `make down`: Stop and remove all containers, networks.
 The `./status-volume` directory on the host is not removed by this command.

 ## Monitoring the Demo